Our swim sessions

 Things to know

 All swim sessions must be booked in advance via Nifty Entries.
-1 hour sessions are £4 for members (£5 for non members) + 30p transaction fee.
-Longer sessions of 1h15 are £5 and £6 + 30p transaction fee.
-Non members may attend 3 sessions before you must join, so come along and try it out first!
+1 hour sessions are £4.
+Non‐members can sign up here for a week’s trial membership for free, which will allow you to book onto club sessions during that week, so come along and try it out first!

 The coaching team have adopted the ‘Swim Smooth’ methodology.
 This is a very highly regarded method developed over more than a decade in Australia and has been adopted by the BTF coaching team.